-For one of the best restaurant views of Patong Bay and the town itself a good choice would be Pan Yaah, in Kalim about one kilometre north of Patong along the scenic beach road heading up to Kamala Beach.
-Established for many years, Pan Yaah has recently upped its act in terms of service, cuisine and décor to the point that it’s a great little place for romantic and intimate sunset and evening dining.
+Pan Yaah Restaurant offers one of the best views of Patong Bay and the town itself, with fantastic Thai food as an added bonus.
+It's located in Kalim, about 1 km north of Patong along the scenic beach road heading up to Kamala Beach.
+Established for many years, Pan Yaah is a great little place for romantic and intimate sunset and evening dining.

 The restaurant is set above large granite rocks and diners can hear the surf breaking below – very impressive.
-Largely made of dark wood with a fan-cooled terrace overlooking the sea, you’ll not want for sea breezes at Pan Yaah.
+Largely made of dark wood with a fan-cooled terrace overlooking the sea, you won't want for sea breezes at Pan Yaah.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat